 Add remaining oil and the onions and stir to coat in the oil.
 Cook until translucent and soft, about 3 minutes.
 Stir in the bell peppers, add a big pinch of salt, some freshly ground black pepper, and cook, stirring occasionally, until soft, about 15 minutes.
 Add 1/3 cup of water, reduce the heat to low, cover and cook until very soft, about 5 minutes more.
 Meanwhile, when the polenta is done cooking, turn off the heat and cover until ready to use.
 Add the mushrooms back to the pepper mixture, stir to coat, cover, turn off heat, and set aside until ready to use.

 If you’re craving an egg, now would be the time to prepare it.
 (I prefer mine poached or friend for polenta but do what you please.)
 Just before serving, whisk the cheese into the warm polenta.
 Taste the polenta and check out the consistency.
 If you like it looser (as I do), whisk in another 1/4 cup of water as needed to loosen the polenta to the consistency of oatmeal.

 To serve, divide polenta evenly among four bowls.
 If using the greens, stir them into the mushrooms mixture until just wilted then spoon over the polenta.
 Top each bowl with a fried egg, a sprinkling of some chives, and a dollop of crème fraiche and serve.

 Aida is a food and travel expert, on-camera host, author, and the founder of Salt & Wind.
-She’s sees the world through the lens of food—having visited more than 30 countries; lived north, south, east, and across the pond—and is always looking for ways to make life more delicious.
+She's a California native who has always had a global perspective in her cooking and in life.
+She has visited more than 30 countries and 30 states, has lived in Europe and across the United States, and is on a mission to taste the world.